envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 1 - Git/7 - Cloze before making a pull request ensu.md

 ========== Answer ==========

-(Cloze) Ensure your feature branch `builds successfully` and `passes all tests`, including `code style checks`.
-This reduces the risk of issues in the destination branch and improves code readability.
+(Cloze) This reduces the risk of issues in the destination branch and improves code readability.

 ========== Id ==========
 7